3D Printing: Bambu Labs

 5. Select filament type and colour.

 7. Slice plate - Review the amount of filament used and estimated time.
+Check that your model is effectively supported in the preview.

 8. Export plate - In the “print plate” drop down, select “Export plate sliced file” and name your file with the following convention: